Design map-based visualizations

 7. Click Run.

 The HBLL_by_zip_year layer is added to the map.
 In the Standalone Tables section, the testYear_Summary table is also added.
 This table contains the summary data with counts by ZIP Code by year.
-This can be joined back to the HBLL_by_zip_year layer to show the values for each year.
+It can be joined back to the HBLL_by_zip_year layer to show the values for each year.

-Join the summary table to the result feature class
+Join the table to the feature class

 The table shows data from the original ZIP Code polygons and data that was added by the Summarize Within tool.
 The Count of Points field shows the total number of cases in each ZIP Code polygon.
 The JOIN ID field contains values that you can use to join the attributes from the testYear_Summary table onto this layer.
 There are 17 ZIP Code polygons in this feature class.